LocoMH/TaskmasterSuite/README.md

 The same as for `Images (general)` and `Images (task-related)` applies.
 The only allowed file extension is *.txt.
 Notes will never appear on the audience screen.
 They are purely for the taskmaster's assistant, e.g. to read out times, quotes or anything else you want.

 ## Mac and Linux support
 As of now, the official releases contain only a Windows version.
 However as this project relies heavily on Python, it is not a big problem to run it also on Mac or Linux.
 You do need basic Python skills, though.
+Please do note that due to an absolute lack of Mac knowledge, a Mac release depends strongly on support from the outside.
+Maybe you can help?

 In order to install the necessary packages, browse to sources/app and install the project via